preyx/sd-civitai-browser-plus/README.md

   _Note: The model type badge turns gold and displays a lightning icon :3_
 - Fixed the display logic for the "Select All" button – now it only appears when there are models to select.
 - Implemented optional setting to change the resolution of model previews (Customize to your liking in settings - `Browser`)
-- Removed Outdated Model logic (It does not correspond to reality).
+- Removed "outdated models" logic and scanning for updates (It does not correspond to reality)
 - All CSS and JS files have been formatted using Prettier for consistent code style.
 - Implemented encryption of image previews when images are saved (For Kaggle Only!)</br>
   _Note: The [Encrypt-Image](https://github.com/anxety-solo/sd-encrypt-image) extension must be installed to enable this feature._